ansible/jewel/README.md

 ldap_private_key_file_name: 'ldap.key'  <- Name of the private key file in tools/generated/ldap
 ```

-Note: LDAP will be communicated to from within the Gateway container.
-Because of this, we have to tell Gateway how to route traffic to the LDAP container through the `Server URI` authenticator configuration.
+Note: LDAP will be communicated to from within the gateway container.
+Because of this, we have to tell gateway how to route traffic to the LDAP container through the `Server URI` authenticator configuration.
 This setting is constructed via the `container_reference` variable in the general section above.

 #### Plumbing
 The plumb playbook for OpenLDAP will:

-* Backup and configure an LDAP authenticator in Gateway.
+* Backup and configure an LDAP authenticator in gateway.
 NOTE: this will back up your existing settings but the password fields can not be backed up through the API, you need a DB backup to recover this.

 Note: The default configuration will utilize the non-tls connection.
 If you want to use the tls configuration you will need to work through TLS negotiation issues because the LDAP server is using a self signed certificate.